GuilleMunoz/GuilleMunoz.github.io/_pages/projects.md

 5. Optimization
 6. Code generation

-This projects focuses on the first 3 phases for a simplified version of JavaScript.
+This project focuses on the first 3 phases for a simplified version of JavaScript.

 ## Tokyo Subway